 If you wish to, you can also test your playlists here.
 Click the “Test PBIRobots Playlist Execution” button, and the following window will pop up:

 Select the playlist you want to test and its rendering defaults.
-Your images or PDF files are stored at the location of your choice if “Override Target Delivery of Playlist” is checked.
+Your images or PDFs are stored at the location of your choice if “Override Target Delivery of Playlist” is checked.

 2- On the “Providers” tab:

-If you wish to use your Office 365 account, you must ensure you have the following configuration:
+To use your Office 365 account, you must ensure you have the following SMTP configuration:

-If you wish to use your Gmail account, you must ensure you have the following configuration:
+Likewise, if you wish to use your Gmail account, make sure you have the following SMTP configuration:

 If “The SMTP server requires a secure connection, or the client was not authenticated” message is displayed, that means your Gmail account is blocking the access.
 Check your inbox for an email from Gmail Security Center and follow the instructions to allow the access.